Correlation functions and spectra

 In order to compute a correlation function, we first evolve a system of equations up to a time $t$.
 Then, we can derive another set of equations that describe the correlation function.
 This new set of equations is then evolved from time $t$ up to a time $t+\tau$.
 The correlation function is then stored in the first entry of the result.
 The initial state of the set of equations describing the correlation function will be determined by the state of the original system at time $t$.

-Note, that whenever an instance of a CorrelationFunction is created, a set of equations is derived using a custom version of the complete function.
+Whenever an instance of a CorrelationFunction is created, a set of equations is derived with meanfield and then closed via the cumulant closure.
+Internally, QuantumCumulants.jl introduces an ancilla subspace carrying the second operator op2 at time t; the τ-equations are derived for averages that touch this ancilla, while non-ancilla averages on the RHS are treated as steady-state coefficients.
 Depending on the size and order of the considered system, this can take some time.
-An important distinction that can eventually reduce the computation time by quite a bit is whether or not the original system has been evolved up to steady state, i.e. if the system does not change its state after $t$.
-This can be controlled with the keyword argument steady_state=true when construction the CorrelationFunction.
+An important distinction that can reduce the computation time substantially is whether the original system has been evolved to steady state.
+This is controlled by the keyword steady_state=true (the default) on CorrelationFunction.

 To clarify the usage, consider the simple case of a cavity with resonance frequency $\omega_\mathrm{c}$ that initially has a finite number of photons inside which decay over time at a rate $\kappa$.
 We want to compute the two-time correlation function of the field (first-order degree of coherence) given by